rejth/conways-game-of-life/README.md

-# Conway's Game of Life: Rust + wgpu and TypeScript + WebGPU
+# Conway's Game of Life

 This repo compares two browser GPU implementations of Conway's Game of Life: